The significance and influence of culture, artistic period and history époque period of evolution of shoes throughout time.

 In the in the twelfth to the sixteenth century there is a change opposing the Greco-Roman tradition.

-In the Baroque era was given importance to the materials used in the design of the shoe as skin, or brocade.
-With high heels and very showy ornaments like bows, big buckles, embroidery, and precious stones.
+In the Baroque era the materials used in the design of the shoe as skin, or brocade is important.
+Similarly with high heels and very showy ornaments like bows, big buckles, embroidery, and precious stones.

 During the kingdom of Louis XV took over again from ornamental Baroque style and decorated with more elegant shoes.

 In the XX century the women accept a new style.
 Likewise she prefers comfortable and resistant more than the glamour can bring to them.
 Similarly she prefers comfortable and durable shoes than the glamour could produce.

 After the First War World that creates a lot of movement as a way to rebel against the established, therefore in the 20s’.
 While the skirts were rising, shining feet in heels and sexy strip, with bows, ribbons and buckles.

 The advance of technology of the 40’s 50’s and 60’s do that designers recreate with more liberty new materials.
 As rubber boots, plastic sandals and synthetic leather.